How much does it cost to host a website?

 Dedicated website hosting, is just as the name suggests.
 Instead of you being on a plane, you own a private aircraft.
 You have the whole entire thing to yourself.
 The size of the plane may vary depending on your requirements, and this too will affect the cost of hosting a website.
 As expected, dedicated hosting is the most expensive option.

 How does Server Location Affect Website Hosting Costs?

-We all expect websites to load lightning fast these days.
-In fact, If your website takes longer than three seconds to load, you could be losing nearly half of your visitors, according to data from Akamai.
+We all expect websites to load lightning-fast these days.
+In fact, If your website takes longer than three seconds to load, you could be losing a lot of your website visitors. here’s 11 statistics you need to know.

 Whilst websites themselves need to be also built and optimised well to begin with, they need to be maintained too (something the Website Performance Booster can also help with can dramatically help with).
 However, the distance between your site visitors and your server can also affect this dramatically too.

 If we go back to our aircraft analogy, and think about the time it takes to fly from New Zealand to Australia, versus the UK or US, then it stands to reason that server location can affect your website speed and in turn the cost to host a website.

 Shorter distances between you and the VPN server improve internet speed.
 For example, if you’re in the UK and connecting to a server in Australia, it is a substantial distance for a data packet to travel.
 So the nearer a server is located, the faster the internet speed will be.

 So what is a reasonable price to pay for website hosting?